Bark beetle: Taxonomy

-As pests
+As invasive species

 Bark beetles are most commonly recognized by their impact on the lumber industry.
 Massive outbreaks of mountain pine beetles in western North America after about 2005 have killed millions of acres of forest from New Mexico to British Columbia.
 Bark beetles enter trees by boring holes in the bark of the tree, sometimes using the lenticels, or the pores plants use for gas exchange, to pass through the bark of the tree.
 As the larvae consume the inner tissues of the tree, they often consume enough of the phloem to girdle the tree, cutting off the spread of water and nutrients.
 Ambrosia beetles are also known to aid in the spread of pathogens, such as diseases that can cause cankers, further damaging the trees they infect.
 Like many other insects, Scolytinae emit pheromones to attract conspecifics, which are thus drawn to trees already colonized by bark beetles.
 This can result in heavy infestations and eventually death of the tree.
 Many are also attracted to ethanol produced as a byproduct of microbial growth in the dead woody tissues.
-Increases in international trade as well as the use of wood containers for storage has aided numerous species of bark beetle in spreading across the world.
+Increases in international trade, as well as the use of wood containers for storage, has aided numerous species of bark beetle in spreading across the world.
 They are also extremely adaptable and able to quickly spread through new environments, as seen in France with eleven different species.
 Bark beetle infestations are also predicted to increase with global warming, meaning infestations will most likely increase in frequency as temperatures rise.
+Besides the fact that these rising temperatures provide the optimal conditions for larval growth, the development time that the larvae need to become an adult also drops, from 8–9 weeks to 6–7 weeks.
+As a third the result of global warming, the breeding season of the bark beetle is extended, meaning that number of generations per year will increase.
+All these factors contribute to an increasing amount of bark beetles and will thus likely result in an increasing frequency of infestations.
 In the past, fire has been suggested as potential mechanism for controlling bark beetle populations; however, most studies of wildfire after beetle outbreaks have found no effect of beetle-caused tree mortality on wildfire size or severity.

 Bark beetles can also be transporters of different plant pathogens such as cankers.
 The transport of the pathogens also result in the increase of fungi, mites and nematodes within the tree.